 For example, studies have shown that red stimulates appetite.
 That’s why so many fast food restaurants use it!
 Yellow can be seen as a warning sign, but the right shade can be sunny and happy.
 Blue is seen as a ‘corporate’ colour to be taken seriously, as it seems to hold more authority in the customer’s mind.

 Do your research on the psychology of colour to make sure you’re not picking brand colours that contradict your company ethos or vision.
 This suggests that certain colours make consumers feel certain ways – so you can target your audience through even the smallest details.
 For example, warm colours like red, yellow and orange are great for restaurants, whereas blues are perfect for corporate businesses.

-2. Keep Colours To A Minimum
+2. Keep Colours to a Minimum

 It’s tempting to have every colour under the sun, but hold up!
 A few colours will keep the strength of your brand, but too many will dilute it.